BernhardWerner/cindy_tools/tools/packages/animation/README.md

 ---
 ### `rnd()`
 A pseudo-random number between 0 and 1.
 Can be seeded by setting `rndSeed`.
 This is equivalent to the built-in function `random()` combined with `seedrandom(x)`.
-For large, complex calculationsthe built-in version doesn't seen to work and does not produce the same outcame each time you run the animation.
+For large, complex calculations the built-in version doesn't seem to work and does not produce the same outcame each time you run the animation.

 ---
 ### `rotate(point, alpha, center)`